-- A conviction for simple possession of a controlled substance that is a felony under California law is an aggravated felony; a California misdemeanor simple possession is not an aggravated felony.
-(The standard is that a simple possession -or other "non-trafficking" offense that is an aggravated felony only by virtue of being an analogue to a federal offense -- must have a potential sentence of more than a year under the law of the convicting jurisdiction to be an aggravated felony.)
-Thus one California felony conviction for simple possession is an aggravated felony, while one or more California misdemeanor convictions for simple possession are not aggravated felonies.
-Matter of Yanez-Garcia 23 I&N 390 (BIA 2002), Matter of Santos-Lopez, 23 I&N 419 (BIA 2002), U.S. v.
-Robles-Rodriguez, 281 F.3d 900 (9th Cir.
-2002), U.S. v.
-Arrellano-Torres, 303 F.3d 1173 (9th Cir.
-2002). - 3.
-But if there are no prior controlled substance convictions, a first conviction for simple possession (felony or misdemeanor) that is eliminated under rehabilitative provisions such as DEJ, Prop 36, or P.C. § 1203.4, also is eliminated for immigration purposes.
+- 3. Federal prosecutions for illegal re-entry carry a harsh sentence enhancement for a prior conviction of an aggravated felony under 8 USC §1326(b)(2).
+There a state felony conviction for simple possession is an aggravated felony, but one or more state misdemeanor convictions are not.26 Felony is defined as an offense carrying a potential sentence of more than a year.
+Felonies handled under Proposition 36 remain felonies for this purpose.
+The exception to this rule is that even a state misdemeanor conviction for more than five grams of cocaine base or any amount of flunitrazepam is an aggravated felony. - 4.
+If there are no prior controlled substance convictions, a first conviction for simple possession (felony or misdemeanor) that is eliminated under rehabilitative provisions such as DEJ, Prop 36, or P.C. § 1203.4, also is eliminated for immigration purposes.
 Lujan-Armendariz v INS, 222 F.3d 728 (9th Cir.
 2000).
-This also works if the first conviction is for an offense less serious than simple possession, such as being under the influence or possessing paraphernalia.
-Cardenas-Uriarte v.
+This also works if the first conviction is for an offense less serious than simple possession that does not have a federal analogue, such as being under the influence or possessing paraphernalia (Cardenas-Uriarte v.
 INS, 227 F.3d 1132 (9th Cir.
-2000).
+2000)), or a first conviction for giving away a small amount of marijuana for free (see 21 USC §841(b)(4)).

-Except for the special situation of first offense simple possession or less, any "rehabilitative relief" (i.e., withdrawal of the plea after probation not based on legal error such as DEJ, Prop 36 or P.C. § 1203.4) has no effect for immigration purposes, even though state law may consider the conviction to be utterly eliminated.
-In particular, Prop 36 provides no special immigration protection outside of this special case of a first offense simple possession or less.
+Except for these offenses, any "rehabilitative relief" (i.e., withdrawal of the plea after probation not based on legal error such as DEJ, Prop 36 or P.C. § 1203.4) has no effect for immigration purposes, even though state law may consider the conviction to be utterly eliminated.
+In particular, Prop 36 provides no special immigration protection outside of the three offenses described above.
 And to get the special benefit the defendant must actually complete the process and have the plea withdrawn.